 Despite the fault lying at someone else’s door, compromised usernames and passwords quickly become your problem when your customers feel the effects, and the reasons are threefold:

 - Last but certainly not least, is the widespread reputational damage that occurs when these stories are picked up by the mainstream media, with headlines and tone that clearly imply failing on behalf of the businesses affected.
 In this case, the victims.
-The headline for this particular story wasn’t “Just Eat and Deliveroo pick up the tab for poor user password hygiene” although that may have been fairer, instead the headline blame was put at the door of companies that have been affected.
-Most readers will therefore lose trust in these companies and possibly online services in general.
+The headline for this particular story wasn’t “Just Eat and Deliveroo picks up the tab for poor user password hygiene” although that may have been fairer, instead the headline blame was put at the door of companies that have been affected.
+Most readers will, therefore, lose trust in these companies and possibly online services in general.

 How did attackers access customer accounts in the first place?